ngyiling/Data-Science-Portfolio/README.md

 # Hi there!
 I'm Yi-Ling 👋
 This repository consists of projects that I have done whilst pursuing my masters in Business Analytics at Bayes Business School.

-Through my projects, I am now able to carry out tasks, such as:
+Through my projects, I developed proficiency in Python, R programming and SQL, and now I can carry out tasks, such as:
-- developed proficiency in Python, R programming and SQL
 - carry out data cleaning and preprocessing
 - web scraping (using BeautifulSoup, Scrapy, Selenium, Twint API, Tweepy API, Reddit API)
 - uncover patterns and insights